chromestone/Advances-In-XR/index.md

 We lose almost 26 points when we evaluate the baseline on the augmented dataset and we lose almost 22 points when we evaluate it on the compressed augmented dataset.

 Compare this to our finetuned model.
-Our finetuned model scored of 57.14% on the compressed augmented dataset.
+Our finetuned model scored 57.14% on the compressed augmented dataset.
 This is a loss of 14.47 points.
 Not great but, at least on paper, we are _less inaccurate_ than the baseline!

 Keep in mind, some papers are published when they even get just a few points of increase in accuracy.
 Here, we are likely pioneers.
 At the time of this writing, it is likely a vacuous truth that we have trained the best eyeFER model in existence!